 How to Fit an Internal BiFold Door

-Bifold doors were a staple of houses in the 1950s, and they’re coming back into fashion now because they are great space-savers and they’re nice looking too.
-They can add a lot of character to the door opening, and they are light, smooth and convenient.
-The right style of bi-fold door will make your room look nicer, and they will feel like a luxury compared to the heavy sliding doors that you might be used to.
+Internal bifold doors were a staple of many houses in the 1950s, they’re now coming back into fashion now because they are great space-savers and they’re nice looking too.
+They can add a lot of character to the door opening and they are light, smooth and convenient.
+The right style of internal bifold door will make your room look nicer, brighter and they will feel like a luxury compared to the heavy sliding doors that you might be used to.

 What You’ll Need